RowanDurrant/Rabies-Mutation/README.md

 - [4_nice_graphs.R](code/4_nice_graphs.R) - makes graphs

 ## Code: What is RABV's mutation rate?
-(NOTE: clock rate method calculation was done in excel, so R script for this doesn't exist, and following scripts are for novel method & comparison only)
 ### Simulations to test accuracy
 The scripts below are all packaged up and sourced in one overall script, [sim_analysis_main.R](code/sim_analysis_main.R):
 - [1_probability_density_matrix.R](code/1_probability_density_matrix.R) - generates the time/generations density matrix